 Most of the spill kits we provide have the same basic contents; these are absorbent materials, PPE, product to seal leaking containers, product to seal drains and hazardous waste bags .
 However some of these contents can be removed if they are not necessary e.g. drain seals for spill kits located away from drainage.

 Spill kits can range in size but typical spill kit sizes are 20L, 60L, 120L, 240L, 600L and 1000L.
-The size of your spill kit will be governed by the size of the spill you are likely to encounter.
+The size of your spill kit will be governed by the size of the spill you are likely to encounter, as well as other site conditions.

 What you need in your spill kit will all depend on what liquids are likely to be spilled, what quantities are likely to be spilled and the layout of your site.
 All spill kits will require PPE, hazardous waste bags and absorbents.
 If a spill is likely to come from a punctured container then you will need dammit paste and if it is likely occur near to drainage then you will need drain protection.
 If your spill is potentially very large or may enter a river then you may also need booms.